 Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover a significant portion of healthcare costs.
 However, there are still gaps in healthcare coverage that can grow costly for beneficiaries.
 To fill in the gaps in medical coverage, 36.80% of the 353,691 Original Medicare enrollees use Medicare Advantage plans.

 Medicare plans in Raleigh, North Carolina

 Supplemental Medicare plans help Raleigh, North Carolina beneficiaries reduce their Medicare costs.
-These plans cover the healthcare expenses that Original Medicare Parts A and B do not.
+These plans cover the healthcare expenses that Original Medicare Parts A and B don’t.
 The quotes in this article reflect the premiums and advantages of a 65-year-old female beneficiary.

 Medicare Advantage plans